 Tucson Suspect Failed Tests Of Mental Competency

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Ted Robbins reports that the scene inside the courtroom yesterday was disturbing.

-At the start of the hearing, the 22-year-old was escorted into the courtroom wearing a tan jumpsuit and shackles on his hands and legs.
+TED ROBBINS: At the start of the hearing, the 22-year-old was escorted into the courtroom wearing a tan jumpsuit and shackles on his hands and legs.
 His brown hair has grown out over his ears and he has a wispy beard and mustache.
 He didn't grin or smile, as he has before in court.
 Instead, he sat grimly at the defense table as the judge first heard a motion from lawyer David Bodney, who represents a number of newspapers and TV stations.

-David Bodney said he's never seen anything like it.
+ROBBINS: David Bodney said he's never seen anything like it.

-Mr. BODNEY: It was a first, unexpected.
+BODNEY: It was a first, unexpected.
 It is most rare for anyone to interrupt a federal judge in court, particularly when he is reading a ruling.

-A number of victims and witnesses to the January 8 shooting were in the courtroom.
+ROBBINS: A number of victims and witnesses to the January 8 shooting were in the courtroom.
 They were led out for a victims' debriefing.
 Ross Zimmerman wasn't there but he thinks the judge made the right decision.
 His son Gabe, an aide to Gabby Giffords, was killed on January 8.

-Mr. ROSS ZIMMERMAN: I mean the real underlying concern here is that this is a dangerous individual.
+ROSS ZIMMERMAN: I mean the real underlying concern here is that this is a dangerous individual.
 How do we handle the situation so that he is not allowed to be a danger in the future to himself and others?
 It's not a question of vengeance.

-Ted Robbins, NPR News, Tucson.
+ROBBINS: Ted Robbins, NPR News, Tucson.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.